gorango/flowcraft/docs/guide/subflows.md

 ## Error Handling in Subflows

 When a subflow fails, the error is propagated to the parent workflow with details for better debugging.
-The `NodeExecutionError` thrown by a failed subflow includes:
+The `FlowcraftError` thrown by a failed subflow includes:

 - The original error message from the specific node that failed within the subflow
 - The node ID where the failure occurred